missionpinball/mpf-docs/docs/install/index.md

   * Mistakes can pollute Pip environments and cause dependency conflicts
   * No option to customize MPF or use bleeding-edge features

+!!! note "Many Python Interpreters Supported"

+    Without the MC's Kivy dependencies, MPF 0.80 now supports alternative Python interpreters like PyPy.
+You can use a different interpreter if you'd like.

 ## Expert Installation: Local Repository (MPF 0.80)

 For complete control, you can clone the MPF repository to your computer and run it directly from the source code.